elis-wind/PhD/Web_scrapping/readme.md

 - `corpora.txt`: the list of subcorpora to extraxt adjectives from
 - `segments.txt`: the list of final segments of adjectives to extract
+- `prefix.txt`: the list of caracters to search before each segment

 **Output**

-- A .csv file per corpus & segment with:
+- A .csv file per corpus & prefix+segment with:

-    - Lemma of adjective
+    - Adjectival lemma
     - Lemma count

 2. `get_adj_context.py`